lydavid/MusicSearch/docs/all_features.md

 ## Collections

 Your personal list of entities.

-You can add to and delete items from them.
+From an entity's details screen, tap More (vertical ellipsis) show a bottom sheet of collections that you can add it to.
+You also have the option to create a new collection from this bottom sheet.
+If it is already in a collection, a checkmark will appear next to that collection.

+The Collections screen shows all of your collections.
+Local collections only exists on your device and will not be synced to MusicBrainz's server.
+Remote collections are synced to MusicBrainz's server as long as you are [logged in](#musicbrainz-login).

-New collections can be created but will only exist locally due to technical limitations.
+New local collections can be created but will only exist locally because there isn't an API to create new collections yet.

-[Login](#musicbrainz-login) to see your MusicBrainz collections.
-Additions and deletions will be synced to MusicBrainz's server.
+Tapping a list item's icon or long-pressing the item will select it.
+From the More menu item, you can delete all selected items.
+Be careful with remote collections, as it will delete the item from your collection in MusicBrainz.
+You are given a brief period of time to undo your deletion.
+Once up, or if you leave the screen, the items will be deleted from your collection for good.

 A collection can only store one type of entity.
 See below for the supported types of collections.